AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Static websites/PutBucketWebsite.md

 |The container used to store the default 404 page.
 Parent nodes: WebsiteConfiguration |
     |Key|Container|ConditionalThis parameter must be specified if ErrorDocument is specified.

-|The default 404 page.If this parameter is specified, the 404 page is returned when the target object does not exist.
+|The default 404 page.If this parameter is specified, the 404 page is returned when the requested object does not exist.

 Parent nodes: ErrorDocument |